Miguel OchoaChicano/Latino Studies and

 Class of 2020

-Joel Manzo | Ever since taking my first Chicano/Latino Studies class, I knew that being a Chicano/Latino Studies major would provide me with an environment that assured me I was being seen, heard, and understood.
-During this time I was also considering what was then Psychology & Social Behavior since my personal struggles as a first generation college student, motivated me to learn more about the mind and mental health.
-Ultimately, I decided to take on the challenge of majoring in both areas of study and it is one of the best decisions I made!
-As the quarters passed, I became fascinated by the interplay between both subjects – especially with Chicano/Latino studies giving me a different perspective when learning about psychology.
+Jel Manzo | Ever since taking my first Chicano/Latino Studies class, I knew that being a Chicano/Latino Studies major would provide me with an environment that assured me I was being seen, heard, and understood.
+During this time, I was also considering what was then Psychology & Social Behavior, since my struggles as a first-generation college student motivated me to learn more about the mind and mental health.
+Ultimately, I decided to take on the challenge of majoring in both areas of study, and it is one of the best decisions I made!
+As the quarters passed, I became fascinated by the interplay between both subjects, especially with Chicano/Latino studies giving me a different perspective when learning about psychology.
 For example, how would seeking professional help work out in a community that values familismo?
-Currently, I am enrolled in UCI’s Psychological Science Post-Baccalaureate Program where I will be enriching my psychology education as well as develop my research skills by working in the Health, Relationships and Intervention, THRIVE Lab.
-My goal is to attend a master’s program in therapy to be a licensed Marriage & Family Therapist and serve the Latino community.
+In 2021, I graduated from UCI’s Psychological Science Post-Baccalaureate Program, where I enriched my psychology education as well as developed my research skills by working in the Health, Relationships, and Intervention (THRIVE) Lab.
+In 2022, I accepted an offer from Pepperdine University to pursue an M.A. in Clinical Psychology with an emphasis in Marriage and Family Therapy with Latinas/os.

-Biological Science and
+Thalia FabianBiological Science and

 minor in Chicano/Latino Studies